MedPhysUL/delia/README.md

 ### TODO

-- [ ] Generalize the use of a specific tag to add images without their segmentation.
+- [ ] Generalize the use of a specific tag to add images that have not been segmented.
 At the moment, the only tag available is `series_descriptions`.
 - [ ] Add a parameter named `tags_to_used_as_attributes ` to the function `create_hdf5_dataset ` of the class `PatientDataset`.
 This parameter allows to choose the tags to be used as attributes for the images in the hdf5 file.

 ## License